storm2k/sagextras/README.md

 ## Contributions

 I welcome all ideas and support on how to make this better for everyone.
 Pull requests are more than welcome.

+## ToDo

+Look into using the code from the 8.0 or 8.1 releases of Sage for the navwalker.
+This is currently using the 7.0.3 version, and it can be a little flaky.